 Floppy tissue in the voicebox that partially obstructs the airway (called “laryngomalacia”) is the most common problem that causes noisy breathing in infants, and it usually improves with age.
 In rare cases, surgery may be necessary.

 Malformed airways may be present at birth or can develop after an illness or trauma to the airway.
 This type of problem may be treated with supportive care or might be treated with surgical procedures in more severe cases.

 An abnormal blockage in the airway due to scarring, swelling or a growth is typically treated with surgery.

 A spasm of the airway caused by asthma or environmental irritants is typically managed with medications and lifestyle changes.

 Paralyzed vocal cords might be present at birth or develop later in life.
 Treatment of this problem depends on cause and severity of symptoms.

-Malfunctioning vocal cords, often mistaken for asthma, are more common in young elite athletes.
+Dysfunction of the vocal cords can cause symptoms that can be mistaken for asthma, and is more common in young athletes.
 This issue can be treated with a combination of special breathing exercises and/ or medication.

 Diseases which cause growths on the vocal cords may be treated with surgery or medication.